center-key/copy-file-util/README.md

       "backup-license": "copy-file src/LICENSE --folder backup", },
 ```
-Try out the first script with the command: `npm run pub-license`

 ### 2. Global
 You can install **copy-file-util** globally and then run it anywhere directly from the terminal.